sebschu/web-based-experiments/tutorials/preregistration.md

 # Preregistration
 {:.no_toc}

-In this tutorial, you'll preregister an experiment on the Open Science Foundation (OSF) platform.
+In this tutorial, you'll learn about the theoretical background behind preregistrations and preregister an experiment on the Open Science Foundation (OSF) platform.

 ## Table of contents